Systra: Urban cable cars

 SYSTRA is involved in defining, designing and integrating cable transport projects in urban settings.
 The company has for instance been chosen to design, implement and maintain the Orleans cable car, and in 2018 won the contract for Marseille's cable car project.
 SYSTRA is also designed Toulouse.'s cable car, the second urban cable car project in France after that of Brest (opened in 2016), and the second longest.

 Bridges

 In 2014, SYSTRA was requested to conduct studies for the Chacao bridge, meant to link the Chilean island of Chiloe to the continent.
 It is the biggest suspension bridge project in South America.
 Located near a seismic fault, the project is a technological challenge.
 The construction was approved in February 2019.

 On 1 May 2019, SYSTRA inaugurated the Sheikh Jaber Al-Ahmad Al-Saba bridge in Kuwait.

 During 2017, SYSTRA acquired International Bridge Technologies, a prominent bridge engineering company.
 On that occasion, the group announced that it was launching a worldwide expert network on the subject.

 In 2018, SYSTRA was selected by the city of Kingston, Canada to design and build a 1.2 km bridge over the Cataraqui river.
-Construction is meant to start in 2019.
+The Waaban Crossing opened in 2022.